 - Tutor Time: Consider getting a tutor or taking a PSAT prep course.
-They can give you personalized strategies to improve weak areas and boost your score.
+They can help you improve weak areas and boost your score.

-- Better Study Habits: Regular study sessions, breaking up studying into manageable chunks, and focusing on understanding concepts instead of memorizing facts can all help improve your score over time.
+- Better Study Habits: Regular study sessions, breaking up studying into small chunks, and focusing on understanding concepts instead of memorizing facts can all help improve your score over time.

 Remember, becoming a National Merit Scholar takes work.
 But with hard work and dedication, anything is possible.